Kong/kubernetes-testing-framework/README.md

 The following are some of the available features of the KTF:

-- integration testing libraries for Kong on Kubernetes (Golang)
-- unit testing libraries for the Kong Proxy (Golang)
-- command line tool for testing environments and other testing features
+- Command line tool for provisioning Kubernetes testing environments

-For the integration testing libraries you have the option to deploy the Kong Proxy _only_ to the Kubernetes cluster or to deploy the entire stack depending on your testing needs.
+- Golang Kubernetes test environment provisioning with addons
+- Golang testing utilities for Kubernetes

 ## Command Line Tool